-GENERALIST - investing in unquoted companies across a range of sectors; SPECIALIST SECTORS - for example, technology or healthcare; AIM - shares listed on the Alternative Investment Market.
+GENERALIST - investing in unquoted companies across a range of sectors;

+SPECIALIST SECTORS - for example, technology or healthcare;

+AIM - shares listed on the Alternative Investment Market.

-Some VCTs previously operated as limited life VCTs.
-These aimed to invest capital and then wind up within 5-10 years.
-Given the new 'risk-to-capital' condition (explained later on) most VCTs now operate in one of the three sectors mentioned.
-Despite the variety, the investment strategies employed by VCT managers do differ.
-We will discuss the different types in more detail in further sections.
-History and main developments VCTs were first announced in the November 1993 Budget and, following a short consultation, introduced in the Finance Act 1995 to stimulate investment in small businesses.
-Since then, close to £10 billion has been raised by VCTs and today there are typically more than 30 VCTs raising funds in any given year.
+The investment strategies employed by VCT managers differ and we will discuss the different types in more detail in further sections.

+History and main developments

+VCTs were first announced in the November 1993 Budget and, following a short consultation, introduced in the Finance Act 1995 to stimulate investment in small businesses.

+Since then, close to £11 billion has been raised by VCTs and today there are typically more than 30 VCTs raising funds in any given year.
 This is widely seen as a great success and the scheme has enjoyed the support of successive governments.

 The majority of changes that have been introduced to the rules governing VCTs, have been made with the intention of ensuring the schemes continue to support high growth companies.

 The scheme was expanded in 2011 and 2012 to allow greater levels of investment into larger companies.

-SIZE OF VCT QUALIFYING COMPANIES

-- PRIOR TO 6 APRIL 2012

-- ON OR AFTER 6 APRIL 2012

-up to 50 full-time equivalent employees Further changes to the VCT scheme were made in 2015 to ensure that the VCT reliefs continued to comply with EU State Aid rules.
+Further changes to the VCT scheme were made in 2015 to ensure that the VCT reliefs continued to comply with EU State Aid rules.
 Overlapping with changes made to EIS qualification, these changes had the effect of restricting the types of companies that qualify for VCT investment.

 In the Finance Act 2016, changes were made with regard to the permitted non-qualifying investments a VCT can make, limiting such investments to a narrower list of permitted investments required only for liquidity management purposes (including short-term deposits and shares or securities acquired on a European regulated stock market).

-up to 250 full-time equivalent employees Autumn Budget 2017 In addition, and in line with similar rules introduced for EIS and SEIS, it was announced in the Autumn Budget 2017 that the 2017/18 Finance Bill would include a new 'principles based approach' to identify lower risk activities that should not benefit from the tax reliefs.
-In accordance with the Finance Act 2018, the 'risk-to-capital condition' applies to investments made on or after 15 March 2018.
+In addition, and in line with similar rules introduced for EIS and SEIS, it was announced in the Autumn Budget 2017 that the 2017/18 Finance Bill would include a new 'principles based approach' to identify lower risk activities that should not benefit from the tax reliefs.
+The 'risk-to-capital condition' applies to investments made on or after 15 March 2018.

 The Autumn Budget 2017 also included a welcome boost for VCT investments into knowledge-intensive companies.
 Knowledge-intensive companies (explained in greater detail in later sections) are those which are carrying out significant levels of research and development (R&D); these can qualify for higher amounts of VCT (and EIS) funding than other companies.
-There is more detail on these changes in later sections.